DRBJ is a professional writer who worked as a psychologist before turning to writing full time.

 'Twas the night before Christmas and all through the store, last minute shoppers were hurrying to buy more.
 Before you get the wrong idea, I am not a last-minute shopper.
 My Christmas gifts are all wrapped and hidden at home.
 My biggest task will be to remember where I hid them.

 But I needed to find one more.
-My little two-year old great grandbaby adores Elmo – she probably owns every Elmo ever made.
-Except one – the version I was looking for – that walks and talks and coughs and cooks breakfast.
+My little two-year-old great grandbaby adores Elmo—she probably owns every Elmo ever made.
+Except one—the version I was looking for.
+It walks and talks and coughs and cooks breakfast.
 I may be exaggerating about the cooking breakfast, but for the price, this Elmo should!

 ‘Pssst!
 Pssstt!’
 It sounded like someone was trying to get my attention.
 I looked at all the other shoppers nearby but no one seemed to be ‘psssting’ at me.
 Wait a moment!
 One person was.
 It was the fake Santa Claus stationed on his fake snow-covered-throne in Santa’s Workshop in the Toy Department.

 It was almost six PM, time for the store to close, and Santa looked exhausted after a very hard day.
 I pushed my way through the shopping throng and he beckoned me to his side.

 me – Hello, Mr. Santa Claus, what can I do for you?

 Santa Claus – Nice to meet you.
 I recognized you from your Facebook photo.
 My buddy, Zeus, has informed me of your supernatural interviewing skills.
 Could you meet me for a chat after the store closes at the restaurant next door?
 Dinner is on me.